jpreiss/molasses/README.md

     D - right
     Space - up
     Ctrl - down

-The core renderer draws into a user-supplied buffer; it has no dependencies on OS or a graphics library.

-The `/test/` folder uses SFML to draw into a window and read the keyboard/mouse.

 It only compiles on Windows currently because it has no Make file and it is not tested on POSIX compilers, but it is fundamentally platform-independent so that will be easy to fix when I get time.